Preorder the Second Edition of Day Trips Around Rochester

 Rochester Lilacs

-Ellwanger & Barry would go on to donate land and trees to establish Highland Park, designed by Frederick Law Olmsted.
+Ellwanger & Barry would donate land and trees to establish Highland Park, designed by Frederick Law Olmsted.

 The Image City